ispras/scrapy-puppeteer-service/README.md

 ### **/goto**

-This method allow to goto a page with a specific url in puppeteer.
+This method allows to goto a page with a specific url in puppeteer.

 Params: